laravel/docs/eloquent.md

     User::withoutGlobalScope(AgeScope::class)->get();

-Or, if you defined the global scope using a Closure:
+Or, if you defined the global scope using a closure:

     User::withoutGlobalScope('age')->get();